wp-plugins/crayon-syntax-highlighter/readme.txt

 A handful of articles from others written about Crayon, thanks guys!

+* <a href="http://bit51.com/add-code-to-your-wordpress-posts-with-crayon-syntax-highlighter/" target="_blank">Add Code To Your WordPress Posts With Crayon Syntax Highlighter</a>
+* <a href="http://www.wpsquare.com/syntax-highlighter-wordpress-plugins/" target="_blank">15 Best Syntax Highlighter WordPress Plugins</a>
 * <a href="http://www.doitwithwp.com/displaying-code-in-wordpress-with-crayon-syntax-highlighter/" target="_blank">Displaying Code in WordPress with Crayon </a>
 * <a href="http://blog.boxedpages.net/2012/03/15/abap-syntaxhighlighting-in-wordpress/" target="_blank">ABAP Syntax Highlighting in WordPress (German)</a>
 * <a href="http://jstips.org/2012/04/23/crayon-syntax-highlighter-plugin/" target="_blank">Crayon Syntax Highlighter plugin</a>